 When I’m up there at the top, I should be able to accord them with same grace and favor.
 To keep this bridge healthy and stable.
 So I can run to and fro without having fears of it breaking down.

 #3.
 Forgetting to live in the ‘now’

 The day I read Eckhart Tolle’s “The Power of Now” I realized I haven’t lived at all.
 I’ve lived passively and treated life as only yesterday and tomorrow.
 ‘Now’ was lost to me.
 But Eckhart said: “nothing has happened in the past; it happened in the Now.
-Nothing will ever happened in the future; it will happen in the Now.”
+Nothing will ever happen in the future; it will happen in the Now.”

 Then I knew all I have is Now.
 This very moment.
 Not the next and not tomorrow.
 Time is just an illusion.

-So today, I learnt to live consciously.
+So today, I learned to live consciously.
 Listened to the rhythm of my heart beat.
 How the air feels on my skin and watched life as it happens around me.
 Worries go away when you live in the Now.
 Like Eckhart asked: “At this moment, what is lacking?”
 Nothing at all Eckhart.
 All is well and life is perfect.
 Now!

 #4.
 Building happiness on another’s unhappiness